akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Journal failures

-By default an `EventSourcedBehavior` will stop if an exception is thrown from the journal.
-It is possible to override this with any `BackoffSupervisorStrategy`.
-It is not possible to use the normal supervision wrapping for this as it isn't valid to `resume` a behavior on a journal failure as it is not known if the event was persisted.
+By default an @apidoc[typed.*.EventSourcedBehavior] will stop if an exception is thrown from the journal.
+It is possible to override this with any @apidoc[typed.BackoffSupervisorStrategy].
+It is not possible to use the normal supervision wrapping for this as it isn't valid to
+`resume` a behavior on a journal failure as it is not known if the event was persisted.

 Scala